How to Make a Cold Bathroom WarmerMarch 7, 2019

 6. Evaluate an In-Home Sauna

 If you decide to have a steam shower, an in-home sauna is probably unnecessary.
 But, if you’d prefer a standard walk-in shower unit and still want some extra heat, you can consider adding an in-home sauna to your bathroom design.
-You’ll need to set aside the extra space for it, but it can be well worth it for the extra relaxation and warmth you’ll receive in exchange.
+You’ll need to set aside the extra space for it and follow some home sauna design tips, but it can be well worth it for the extra relaxation and warmth you’ll receive in exchange.

 7. Look Into Adding a Fireplace